surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 > The mind is searching and yearning to discover a self but it can never find one though it continues its pursuit seeking to know and find a self because the mind does not realize there isn’t one.

 ### The Four Noble truths

 Impermanence: Everything is constantly changing and there is no permanent state.
 Material objects/possessions, relationships, thoughts, ideas, states of mind, everything in the world is constantly changing.
 All conditioned feelings will cease to exist.
 All that arises will cease to exist.
 There is no steady, constant, or fixed mental state other than Enlightenment.

-1. First Noble Truth: Everyone that is unEnlightened will experience discontentedness.
+1. First Noble Truth: Everyone that is unenlightened will experience discontentedness.
 2. Second Noble Truth: Discontentedness is caused by our own cravings/desires/attachments because the mind wants everything to be permanent when everything in the world is impermanent.
 3. Third Noble Truth: The elimination of discontentedness is possible by eliminating cravings/desires/attachments.
 4. Fourth Noble Truth: The path to eliminating discontentedness is The Eight Fold Path.

 > The goal in life is not to be happy, as that is an impermanent feeling.
 When the mind is not happy, it will move to sadness, anger, or worse.

-The goal in life is to develop a peaceful, calm, serene, and content mind with joy free of cravings/desires/attachments that is “satisfied with what is… - the Enlightened mind.
+The goal in life is to develop a peaceful, calm, serene, and content mind with joy free of cravings/desires/attachments that is “satisfied with what is… - the Enlightened Mind.

 > You need to accept responsibility for your own discontent mind and the emotions you experience.
 Rather than blaming pleasant feelings, painful feelings, and feelings that are neither painful-nor-pleasant on someone or something external, see the truth that you cause your own discontent mind.